zzz-2022/A_Collection_of_Geographically_Weighted_Machine_Learning_Implementation_Methods/README.md

 > - **No original code or data from the referenced projects is redistributed here.**
 > - Please always refer to the original source (links provided) for software use and download.
 > - If you are an author and believe any content should be modified or removed, please kindly open an Issue.

+## Acknowledgment

+We extend our sincere gratitude to all the authors and contributors of the open-source projects, packages, and research papers listed in this catalog.
+Their invaluable work forms the foundation of this curated resource.